kellondavid/rock-paper-scissors/README.md

 Odin Project rock paper scissors game assignment

 What I learned
+    - how to create, merge, and delete branch on git
     - how to randomly select an item out of an array
     - how to disable buttons
     - how to utilize forloop